strimzi/strimzi-kafka-operator/.github/docs/README.md

 - `groups` are passed directly to `mvn` command.
 It should be used mostly only with `custom` pipeline as otherwise a specific `pipeline` could have the `groups` excluded.
 - `tests` are passed directly to `mvn` command.
 It should be used mostly only with `custom` pipeline as otherwise a specific `pipeline` could have the `tests` excluded.
 - `kubeVersion` is used for setup `kind` for every running jobs.
+- `kindVersion` is used for every running job to set the Kind CLI binary version.
 - `kafkaVersion` is used for every running job.

 ### Matrix generation